Japanese wine: Japanese grape varieties

 Japan supports a wide range of grape varieties although the vast majority of this production is for table consumption and only a small percentage is used in domestic wine making.
 Strictly speaking there are no vines native to Japan, although the Koshu white wine grape has evolved locally over many centuries and is therefore considered an indigenous variety.
 Hardy varietals imported from North America such as the Delaware and Niagara grape were widely planted in the post war period, but since 1985 have significantly declined in popularity.
 Premium table consumption grapes such as Kyoho and more recently Pione, a hybrid cultivar of Kyoho and Cannon Hall Muscat, command significant price premiums for producers.

-Grapes used only used for winemaking are produced in limited quantities as price margins for table grapes are often significantly higher.
+Grapes used solely for winemaking are produced in limited quantities as price margins for table grapes are often significantly higher.
 Imported wine grape cultivars include Müller-Thurgau, Chardonnay, Merlot and Cabernet Sauvignon.

 Koshu

 Koshu is a white wine grape variety grown primarily in Yamanashi Prefecture.
 The grape varietal developed from vines likely imported from the Caucasus through the Silk Road, at a period estimated to be around a thousand years ago.
 The grape is a hybrid variety indigenous to Japan, and benefits from a relatively thick skin able to withstand the damp of the Japanese Summer.
 The name “Koshu” is a former name for Yamanashi.

 Characteristics of wines made from the Koshu grape are typically a pale, straw colour and a soft, fruity bouquet with overtones of citrus and peach.
 The taste is often described as clean, delicate and fresh, considered a good match for Japanese cuisine.